 Companion planting is a technique in which different plants are grown together to boost yields and deter pests.
 When it comes to tomatoes, here are a few plants that make ideal companions.

 - Basil: Basil is rumoured to help to improve the flavour of tomatoes, and it also repels harmful insects.

 - Oregano: Oregano deters aphids and other pests, and it also helps to promote healthy growth.

 - Marigolds: These flowers are often planted alongside tomatoes.
 They can act as a trap crop for aphids and other bugs that may damage tomato plants.

 There are other recommended companion plants for tomatoes, too.
 Check out this post for the complete list!

-Tomatoes are heavy feeders and will benefit from being fertilized regularly.
-Tomato plants need nitrogen-rich fertilizer in the early stages of growth to promote leaf, stem, and root health.
+Tomatoes are heavy feeders and will benefit from being fertilised regularly.
+Tomato plants need nitrogen-rich fertiliser in the early stages of growth to promote leaf, stem, and root health.

-Generally, you need to use a liquid fertilizer while your tomato plants are in the seedling stage.
-It’s recommended to begin by giving them a half-strength dose of fertilizer about once per week while they are still indoors.
+Generally, you need to use a liquid fertiliser while your tomato plants are in the seedling stage.
+It’s recommended to begin by giving them a half-strength dose of fertiliser about once per week while they are still indoors.

-You can explore using a more balanced tomato fertilizer once the plants are transplanted outdoors.
-Fertilizing your seedlings will help give them the boost they need to take off and help them to thrive in their new environment.
+You can explore using a more balanced tomato fertiliser once the plants are transplanted outdoors.
+Fertilising your seedlings will help give them the boost they need to take off and help them to thrive in their new environment.

 Be sure to follow the manufacturer’s instructions carefully to ensure that your tomato plants get the nutrients they need to grow strong and healthy.